-Eric Lee is The Snorkel Store’s resident waterman.
-These stories describe a few of his many adventures in Maui.
+Eric Lee is a local waterman and ocean expert.
+This story illustrates one of his many adventures in Maui.

 I’ve taken countless first timers on their maiden snorkeling voyage, but my recent favorite was my Auntie Tricia from Stockton, California.